-Whereas, your conclusion paragraph should be longer than the subtitled subsections as well as the introduction paragraph.
-The conclusion should essentially be able to answer the essay prompt which was asked at the beginning of the essay and aim to include important points from each subtitled subsection for clarity of understanding.
+Whereas your conclusion paragraph should be longer than the subtitled subsections as well as the introduction paragraph.
+The conclusion should essentially be able to answer the essay prompt which was asked at the beginning of the essay, and aim to include essential points from each subtitled subsection for clarity of understanding.

 9. Review and ask for feedback